yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                    useiflte(value, compare)     - uses the supplied value if value is less than or equal to compare, else 0 other/standard functions available are: sum(), abs(), min(), max(), round(), float(), random()

+                   Builds MD2023.3(5203) onwards includes Net Worth calculations (calculated by Moneydance): nw()     Net Worth, current balance, all eligible accounts, apply account specific NW exclusion flags nwif()   Net Worth, current balance, all eligible accounts (ignore all NW exclusion flags) nwf()    Net Worth, future balance,  all eligible accounts, apply account specific NW exclusion flags nwfif()  Net Worth, future balance,  all eligible accounts (ignore all NW exclusion flags)
+                   NOTE: When you use these Net Worth formulas, it is not necessary to configure any other settings on the row unless you plan to use the result of the row in conjunction with the formula.

                    NOTE: if you can dream up any additional functions to be added, or if any formulas/functions do not work properly for you, please contact the author